 Data validation is used to review your data content against one or more checks.
 In data management systems, data can be validated in a relatively straightforward way against data type, code lists or thresholds.
 Typically, automatic data validation or data cleansing workflows cover these uncomplicated cases.
 Automated data validation enables users to focus on the important part of data management – extracting value from the data and applying logic to look at the results of the data uploaded.
 For example, validation processes are automated to upload and review different-sized data sets from multiple locations.

-Automation works best by taking away time consuming tasks to enable staff to do the job that they should be doing.
-Instead of chasing up the delivery of data daily or manually creating data feeds, staff can work on resolving data quality problems that has a much more important effect on the end data set.
-Automatic data validation completes time consuming tasks and prepares data for use, providing staff with more detail and information more quickly.
+Automation works best by taking away time-consuming tasks to enable staff to do the job that they should be doing.
+Instead of chasing up the delivery of data daily or manually creating data feeds, staff can work on resolving data quality problems that have a much more important effect on the end data set.
+Automatic data validation completes time-consuming tasks and prepares data for use, providing staff with more detail and information more quickly.
 However, you can’t fit all data into the same automated data validation checks.
-In the world of big data there is no one-size-fits-all data validation strategy.
+In the world of big data, there is no one-size-fits-all data validation strategy.

 Data coverage, data consistency and data stability rules are created based on the business case.
 The business case often centres on the data changes or file edits that the customer is doing manually.

 The goal of data validation is a golden copy of data.
 The solution should ensure that all data is validated the same way.
 Validation serves to protect your data by achieving consistent results from validation.
 Transparency is essential so users get real-time feedback and can react quickly to resolve data issues.

 Data validation can be visualised as a circular process with consecutive rounds of validation and feedback cycles.
 Validation is most useful when users can extract all the data quality errors and use them to perfect the system further.
 After resolving the highest priority or most significant errors additional validations can be added so further errors can be addressed in a self-improving system.